Daniel Chapter 6

 whom you serve continually, He will deliver you.

-6:17 And a stone was brought, and laid upon the mouth of the den; and the king sealed it with his own signet, and with the signet of his lords; that the affair may not change concerning Danielדניאל
+6:17 And a stone was brought, and laid on the mouth of the den; and the king sealed it with his own signet, and with the signet of his lords; that the affair may not change concerning Danielדניאל

 Meaning Judge Of God, God Is My Judge From the verb דין, to judge or govern, and the word אל (‘el), God.
 For more info click here